 In addition to the uses identified above, we may use the information that we collect for any other purposes disclosed to you at the time we collect your information or pursuant to your consent.

 Steps We Take to Protect Your Privacy

 We take reasonable steps to have physical, electronic and procedural safeguards in place to help protect your Personal Information.
 This includes use of Secure Socket Layer (“SSL”) encryption.
+We also limit access to any personally identifiable information we receive to employees who need access to that information in order to do their jobs.
 Unfortunately, no data transmission over the internet can be guaranteed to be 100% secure.
 As a result, while we strive to protect your personal information, we cannot guarantee or warrant the security of any information collected through our Website.

 Children Under the Age of 13

 Our Website is intended for a general audience over 18 years of age and not directed to children under 13 years of age.
 We do not intend to collect personal information as defined by the U.S. Children’s Privacy Protection Act (“COPPA”) (“Children’s Personal Information”) in a manner that is not permitted by COPPA.
 If you are a parent or guardian and believe we have collected Children’s Personal Information in a manner not permitted by COPPA, please contact us by sending a letter to the address listed below (Attention: Legal) and we will remove such data to the extent required by COPPA.

 Deactivating Your Account and Managing Privacy Settings